 We use salary to provide employees, including our named executive officers, a steady income in line with their skills, experiences, and job opportunities available to them outside of Alphabet.

-Upon reviewing the pay practices of our talent competitors and the compensation preferences of our employees, we continue to believe that competitive salaries are important for attracting and retaining great talent.
+We believe that competitive salaries are important for attracting and retaining great talent.

 Equity Awards